-CB radio operates in the upper portion of the HF (High Frequency) spectrum and is capable of long distance communication under the right conditions.
-It also has some minor advantages in hilly terrain compared to PMR446.
+On the plus side, CB radio operates in the upper portion of the HF (High Frequency) spectrum and are capable of long-distance communication under the right conditions.
+However the band that CB operates in (the 11m band) has no where near the reliability of long distance communication that the amateur bands enjoy.
+CB also has some minor advantages in hilly terrain compared to PMR446.
 CB radios cannot talk to PMR446 radios because they use different radio frequencies.